PATRICK079/British_Airways/README.md

 # ✈️ British Airways Data Science Job Simulation

 This repository contains my completed work for the British Airways Data Science Job Simulation hosted on Forage.
-The project involved web scraping, data analysis, feature engineering, model training, and presentation of findings—designed to simulate a real-world data science task at British Airways.
+The project involved web scraping, data analysis, feature engineering, model training, and presentation of findings—designed to simulate a real-world data science task at British Airways. kindly check your notebook for detailed explanation

 ---